 Understanding the obvious deficiencies in the RPT Index is important in practice because jurisdictions - especially developing ones - commonly look to it when reforming their laws.
-120 This chapter suggests that jurisdictions should not expect to have a world leading RPT regulatory regime merely by adopting the laws which strengthen formal ex ante and ex post controls that result in a high ranking on the RPT Index.
+This article suggests that jurisdictions should not expect to have a world leading RPT regulatory regime merely by adopting the laws which strengthen formal ex ante and ex post controls that result in a high ranking on the RPT Index.
 Rather, for jurisdictions to succeed in developing a successful RPT regulatory regime, they must understand the complexity of their own system and develop strategies to address those complexities.

-As noted in the Introduction, the academic significance of this chapter is heightened by the fact that the RPT Index was developed based on the DLLS article.
+As noted in the Introduction, the academic significance of this article is heightened by the fact that the RPT Index was developed based on the DLLS article.
 The methodology used to collect data for the World Bank's RPT Index was modeled on the DLLS article.
-121 The criteria measured in the Anti-Self-Dealing Index (ASD Index), which was the core data-set used in the DLLS article, closely mirrors the criteria in the RPT Index.
-122 The hypothetical RPT distributed to corporate and securities lawyers each year in the 190 jurisdictions in the RPT Index is virtually identical to the one distributed in 2003 to corporate and securities lawyers from the 72 jurisdictions included in the ASD Index.
-123
+The criteria